Home

 Many internet orders are drop-shipped from the factory.

-Despite a very soft air cleaner market in 2009, there is not much price cutting on these premium machines, but watch for hidden shipping charges.
+In a very soft air cleaner market since 2009, IQAir has held price flat on the New Edition, but watch vendors for hidden shipping charges.

 Read my reviews; I am very picky and critical of most products, companies, and institutions in this business.